JulianDerry/Mobile-Forensics/README.md

 ## Objective

-The goal of this repository is to demonstrate hands-on mobile forensics skills, evidence handling practices, and structured forensic documentation suitable for entry-level DFIR and mobile forensic analyst roles.
+The goal of this repository is to demonstrate hands-on mobile forensics skills, evidence handling practices, and structured forensic documentation suitable for DFIR and mobile forensic analyst roles.

 ## Disclaimer